 Stove Top Method

-This Southern ham and bean soup recipe is great in the crockpot, but can also be made on the stove top.
+This Old Fashioned ham and bean soup recipe is great in the crockpot, but can also be made on the stove top.
 You will follow all the same prep instructions for the bacon, veggies and assembling the soup.
 The only difference will be the cook time.
 This is the chosen method for both my mom and grandma and I am the one who goes rogue and makes mine in a slow cooker.

 Once you have everything prepped, add the ingredients to a large stock pot, bring the soup to a boil, then reduce the heat to low to allow the soup to simmer.
 Place the lid on (leave a little space for it to vent) and cook for 2 ½ hours.
 After 2 hours check the soup and if it need more time cook an additional 30 minutes until the ham is cooked through and the beans are soft.
 Once the ham is cooked, shred the meat, return to the pot and get ready to serve.